Frequently Asked Questions

 How do I apply for financial aid and how are financial aid decisions made?

 We offer a small number of need-based financial aid packages each year.
-Interested students need to upload the financial aid application materials (this is actually attached after submitting the required materials).
+Interested students need to upload the financial aid application materials into the application portal (this is actually attached after submitting the admissions materials).
+All financial aid materials must be uploaded by March 1.